m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 ### 2.1 The Bellman Equations

 The key idea is that we want to calculate the expected long-term return starting from any given state.
 This is called the value of that state, denoted $V(s)$.
 One way to calculate $V(s)$ is through simulation — we could sample many episodes starting from state, $s$, calculate the sum of discounted rewards in each one, and take the average.
-Here is a formula for state-value function (<a style="text-decoration: none;" class='citation' href='#weng2018'>Weng, 2018</a>),
+Here is a formula for state-value function (<a class='citation' href='#weng2018'>Weng, 2018</a>),

 $$
 \begin{aligned}